 Why is this?
 How did a movement whose central philosophy is personal responsibility, private charity, and individual goodness come to contain so many people so far from these key virtues?
 For a few reasons:

 The movement is relatively new.
 The philosophy of liberty is still a minority viewpoint, and that minority gets even smaller the farther towards anarchism you go.
 Really, it almost goes without saying that people who reject the entire structure of modern human society would be few and far between.
+Many people are against the currency systems of countries as they feel that it is a governed monetary unit and that fails many poor people.
+They would rather appreciate a currency or system that worked across the world.
+Anyone could use it anywhere and that too in a completely secure environment.
+Many such currencies are being used now and Bitcoin Trader is explained here, https://cybermentors.org.uk/bitcoin-trader-review-can-profit-bitcoin/.
 As such, the relative value of the individual in this small movement is relatively high.
 Libertarians are much more willing to take crap from other libertarians, since there are still so few of us.
 The line of thinking (sometimes subconscious) of “Yeah he’s kind of a jerk, but we need everyone we can get” persists.

 A comprehensive behavioral standard remains elusive.
 We have to remember, this is a group of people who reject the authority of government, religion, and… well, really every source of authority except the individual’s conscience.
 The only persistent moral standard seems to be the Non-Aggression Principle, and while this serves well to weed out abject violence and theft, it still leaves a lot of wiggle room for scummy behavior.
 Libertarians, who believe in the individual’s right to adopt any action that doesn’t directly trample on the liberty or property of others, are extremely hesitant to condemn undesirable, though nonviolent, acts.
 It’s not that they don’t have a code of conduct more strict than simply adhering to the Non-Aggression Principle.
 It’s that they tend to be shy about telling others to shape up, for fear of being called a filthy statist.